March Madness Caesars Sportsbook Promo Code: Use SICZRDYW and Bet $1 to Double Your Winnings on 10 Bets

 More Caesars Sportsbook offers for all users

-After locking in your profit boost tokens, head over to Caesars Sportsbook’s ‘Promotions’ section to learn more about daily boosts and bonuses.
-Here’s a preview of what you can expect for today’s college basketball action:
+Once you've secured your profit boost tokens, head over to the ‘Promotions’ section at Caesars Sportsbook to explore daily boosts and bonuses.
+Here's a sneak peek at what’s available for today’s college basketball action:

-- $500K Parlay Madness: Opt in and place a $5 parlay, same-game parlay, or super parlay to win a share of the opening week's $100K prize pool.
+- $500K Parlay Madness: Place a $5+ parlay, same-game parlay, or Super Parlay wager to compete for a share of the prize pool when you opt into this promotion.

-- Road to the Alamo: Opt in and wager $10+ on parlays for a chance to attend the National Semifinal.
+- Road to the Alamo: Select this offer and place a $10+ parlay for a chance to win tickets to the National Semifinal.

-- Fan Cave Frenzy: Opt in and wager for a chance to win two VIP tickets at a Caesars Sportsbook location for the March Madness semifinals.
+- Fan Cave Frenzy: When you opt in to this offer, you can place a wager for a chance to win two VIP Fan Cave experiences at a Caesars Sportsbook location during the College Basketball Semifinals.

-- 50% Women’s CBB profit boost: Opt in and claim a 50% profit boost on any women’s game until March 22.

 How to claim 10 100% profit boost tokens from Caesars Sportsbook

-Follow the steps below to nab your welcome bonus from Caesars Sportsbook during March Madness:
+Follow the steps below to claim your Caesars Sportsbook promo code bonus.

 - Sign up: Click any link on this page to create an account at Caesars Sportsbook.
-Enter promo code SICZRDYW, provide your personal details, and complete the account verification process.
+Enter the promo code SICZRDYW, provide your personal details, and confirm your account.

-- Make a deposit: Deposit at least $10 to qualify for the Caesars Sportsbook welcome offer.
+- Fund your account: Deposit at least $10 to activate the Caesars Sportsbook welcome bonus.

-- Place a bet: Place an initial wager of $1 or more on any sports betting market.
-Regardless of whether you win or lose, you’ll receive 10 profit boost tokens.
+- Place your first bet: Make an initial wager of $1 or more on any sports market.
+No matter the outcome, you'll receive 10 profit boost tokens.

-- Claim your bonus: Use your 100% profit boost tokens to enhance your winnings on your next 10 bets within 14 days.
+- Use your bonus: Apply your 100% profit boost tokens to increase your earnings on the next 10 bets you place within 14 days.

 Can you bet on March Madness in the US?

-While some states impose restrictions on college sports betting and prop bets involving college players, the majority of states where sports betting is legal permit wagers on March Madness.
-Check the table below to find your state's policy on March Madness betting.
+While several states have some restrictions when it comes to betting on college sports and nearly every state does not allow college player props to be bet on, most states where betting is legal allow wagers on March Madness games.
+The table below shows each state’s policy on betting on college sports.

 Compare March Madness betting promos

-The leading online sportsbooks across the country are going all out for the Big Dance.
-Along with the Caesars Sportsbook promo code offer, you can claim up to $1,700 in welcome bonuses from BetMGM, DraftKings, and FanDuel.
+The best online sportsbooks in the space have set some solid offers to allow new users to get plenty of skin in the game.
+In addition to our Caesars Sportsbook promo code offer, you can claim welcome bonuses that will set you up nicely from powerhouses like BetMGM, DraftKings, and FanDuel.

 BetMGM